elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/services/traverse-city-content-marketing.md

 It is important to remember that the goal of a blog post is to help answer a question.
 Searcher's are using popular search engines to find answers to questions.
 Writing off topic content will signal to Google that your content is low quality.

 Make sure that your blog articles are well formed.
-They should have a clear title, description, summary, and well structured outline.
+They should have a clear title, Description, summary, and well structured outline.
 Headings should be in a proper order.
 It should flow in a way that is clear and makes sense.

 ## Content Marketing Schedule: What is a content marketing schedule?